 First and foremost, of course, we expect students to have learned the material presented in their individual courses.
 From entry-level general education courses required of all undergraduates to capstone courses restricted to seniors in a major to specialized graduate seminars, by the time of graduation students are expected to have learned the material assigned in all of their courses.
 We call this “content knowledge.”

 The broader institutional student learning outcomes ask students to connect the pieces of their education into a whole that synthesizes what they have learned.
 Students graduate not only knowing facts and understanding basic concepts but also demonstrating an ability to apply and explain those facts and concepts creatively in new situations.
 Students gain the skills and knowledge that allows them to thrive in a complex world.

-A student who graduates from Texas A&M University with a baccalaureate degree will have acquired the knowledge and skills necessary to:
+A student who graduates from Texas A&M with a baccalaureate degree will have acquired the knowledge and skills necessary to:

 Master the depth of knowledge required for a degree, including the ability to:

 - Articulate disciplinary and interdisciplinary theories, concepts, principles, skills, and practices;